manikjain/laravel-api-aws/readme.md

 1. [Not recommended in production] For ease of destroying the terraform resources, `Destroy Infrastructure in AWS (not recommended in production)` github action was created.
 2. Run the github action to destroy all the resources created.
-3. Additionally, on your local system run the following to destroy the remote backend.
+3. Additionally, on your local system run the following to destroy the remote state backend.

 ```
 cd terraform/remote-state